DEWETRON/TRION-SDK/docs/03_DataAcquisition/DataAcquisition.rst

 One scan is the portion of data that consists of exactly one sample for each sampled channel on a board.

-So if there are 2 analogue channels and 1 counter channel active, the scan would logically hold three values.
+So if there are 2 analog channels and 1 counter channel active, the scan would logically hold three values.
 (AI0, AI1, CNT0).

 The scan-size therefore directly derives from this information.
 It